Latest:

 Dairy Industry Struggles

-January 12, 2020January 12, 2020 Kristi Ruggles Dairy, trade, Wisconsin
+January 12, 2020January 12, 2020 Kristi Ruggles trade, Dairy, Wisconsin

 The state of Wisconsin lost 10 percent of its dairy farms in 2019.
 In related news, a second major milk producer filed for bankruptcy recently.